Living with bad credit in America today is possible, but it's tough. Bad credit makes many things difficult, impossible

 Here are the types of information you'll need to repair:

-- Incorrect information, including accounts that aren’t yours, payments that have been incorrectly reported late, etc.
+- Incorrect information, including accounts that aren’t yours and payments that have been incorrectly reported late

-- Past due accounts that are late, charged off, or have been sent to collections
+- Past due accounts that are late or charged off or have been sent to collections

 - Maxed-out accounts that are over the credit limit

 Use different color highlighters for each type of information to help you easily make a credit repair plan.
-You'll take a different approach for incorrect information than you would for a past-due account, so using different colors saves time re-reading your credit report each time you're ready to make a payment, call a creditor, or send a letter.
+You'll take a different approach for incorrect information than you would for a past-due account, so using different colors saves time when you're ready to make a payment, call a creditor, or send a dispute letter.

 Dispute Credit Report Errors